kingparra/d426/notes/03_-_complex_queries.rst

 3.3 Aggregate functions
 -----------------------
-An aggregate function processes values froma set of rows and returns a summary value.
+An aggregate function works on multiple rows at once and returns a summary value.
 Common aggregate functions are:

 ::